 Cycling in the footsteps of Philips and Van Gogh in Eindhoven

 Street art beside meandering streams.
 Intimate dining in a factory building.
 Illuminated cycle paths past historic watermills.
 Eindhoven lives up to its name as Europe’s most innovative city.
 The city that introduces you to such icons as Philips and Van Gogh, but also to today’s Brabant entrepreneurs and the natural countryside that is just around the corner.
-I get on my bike to explore Eindhoven and Nuenen with its art, design and inevitable culinary stops along the way.
+I get on my bike to explore Eindhoven and Nuenen with New Dutch and inevitable culinary stops along the way.

 Day 1: Quartier Vivant